Zig Zag Railway: 2019 bushfire damage and ongoing repairs

-2020 Storm Damage and COVID
+2020s

-In March 2020 the railway was well into the project of making the rail corridor safe when storms struck Zig Zag, this impacted the return to service the railway was heading for.
+In March 2020, the railway was well into the project of making the rail corridor safe when storms struck Zig Zag, this impacted the return to service the railway was heading for.
 The ability of workers and volunteers to come onsite was impacted by COVID-19 restrictions in NSW between March and September 2020 and June and November 2021, slowing the progress of work on the railway.
 Additionally, the railway has been repeatedly affected by weather events, such as storms in January and March 2022.

-Despite these setbacks, the railway has made significant progress towards a return to revenue operations, including commissioning steam locomotive 218A ("The Yank") in June 2021, refurbishing the carpark and station precinct at Clarence, and continually training personnel to operate the rail network ahead of reopening in early 2023.
+Eleven years after the last revenue-earning steam train operated on the line, Zig Zag finally reopened to the public on 27 May 2023.
+Over 2,000 people visited the site on the reopening weekend of 27th-28th May 2023, with more than 1,800 riding the train on its first weekend of operations.

+The railway celebrated its reopening and 154th anniversary on 21st October 2023 with a tape-cutting ceremony, pre-booked steam train rides, local performances, displays, heritage buses and market stalls.

+Circa June 2025, the railway acquired ex-Queensland Rail 1700-class locomotives 1707D and 1741D, fully restoring 1741 and placing 1707 aside with a view to future restoration.

 Former schedule

 Prior to the suspension of services in 2012, the Zig Zag Railways was unique in New South Wales being the only heritage operator to run every day except Christmas Day.
 On Mondays, Tuesdays, Thursdays, Fridays and Sundays railmotors were operated.
 Every Wednesday, Saturday and Sunday a steam locomotive with train would operate with Sunday having a two train timetable.
-Special events included Day out with Thomas and a Wizards Express event held a couple of times per year.
-During most school holidays steam services ran every day.
+Special events included Day Out with Thomas and a Wizards Express event held a couple of times per year.
+During most school holidays, steam services ran every day.
 Passengers could join the service at Bottom Points where Zig Zag railway station is served by NSW TrainLink services from Sydney or at Clarence which is adjacent to the Bells Line of Road.

 Locomotives and rolling stock

-The locomotives and rolling stock on the Zig Zag Railway have been mainly sourced from Queensland Railways but there are also items from the South Australian Railways and Emu Bay Railway.
+The locomotives and rolling stock on the Zig Zag Railway have been mainly sourced from Queensland Railways, but there are also items from the South Australian Railways and Emu Bay Railway.

 The collection includes Queensland Railways 2000 class rail motors, Queensland Railways Evans carriages, Emu Bay Railway diesel locomotives, South Australian Railways end platform carriages and several older carriages and a considerable number of freight style vehicles that are used for demonstration trains, fire fighting, and track and infrastructure repair and maintenance.